attributeerror39/hands-on-ai/hands-on-ai/programming_with_ai/web.md

 - You can **download the generated HTML file** and open it in your browser to see it run.
 - You can also **ask the chatbot to explain the code**, line by line or section by section, to learn how it works.
 - Try modifying your prompt: ask for different colors, shapes, or behaviors to see how the code changes.

-Prompting for p5 sketches is a playful way to learn creative coding — one description at a time.